 He further honed his singing skills under the guidance of Vladimir Rosing and Samuel Margolis.
 He soon made his European debut playing Nick Shadow at Edinburgh Festival.
 In 1958, he debuted at La Scala, taking George Frederic Handel’s Hercules’ role.

-Hines is considered as one of this generation’s greatest singers.
+Hines is considered as one of this generation’s greatest opera singers.
 Experts and fans revered him for the richness of his voice timbre and its flexibility.
 He was also well respected for his great attitude in researching the roles he played.

 4) René Pape

 Born in Dresden, East Germany, René Pape’s parents divorced when he was two years old.
 He then sometimes stayed with his grandmother, who opened him to music, his maternal grandfather, being an operetta tenor.